-A biased incident is non-criminal behavior that is directed at an individual, that they find harmful or hurtful about their color, religion, disability, national origin, political affiliation, marital status, sexual orientation, gender, veteran status or age.
+A biased incident is non-criminal behavior that is directed at an individual, that they find harmful or hurtful about their color, religion, disability, national origin, political affiliation, marital status, sexual orientation, gender identity or expression, veteran status or age.

 If the act is a criminal offense it is considered a hate crime.

 A woman writes, "My mother uses racial and ethnic terminology of the Mexican checkout clerk, the 'black saleslady,' in casual stories in which race and ethnicity are not factors.
 Of course, if the person is white, she never bothers to mention it."